-The law recognises that in some circumstances it may be appropriate for an individual to report his/her concerns to an external body such as a regulator.
-In such instances it is strongly encouraged that an individual seek advice, for example, from a solicitor, from the Citizens Advice Bureau or from Public Concern at Work, before reporting a concern to anyone external.
+The law recognises that in some circumstances it may be appropriate for an individual to report their concerns to an external body such as a regulator.
+In such instances it is strongly encouraged that an individual seek advice, for example, from a solicitor, from the Citizens Advice Bureau or from Protect, before reporting a concern to anyone external.
 It is possible that a disclosure which has been made externally will not be protected.
-Public Concern at Work not only operates a confidential helpline but they also have a list of prescribed regulators for reporting certain types of concern and will be in a position to assist.
+Protect not only operates a confidential helpline, but they also have a list of prescribed regulators for reporting certain types of concern and will be able to assist.